Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 Bottom line

-Yes, VPNs are legal for most countries in the world, including the U.S. and U.K.
+Yes, VPNs are legal in most countries in the world, including the U.S. and the U.K.

-You might consider using a VPN for a variety of reasons, but its main purpose is to help protect you while you’re online.
+You might consider using one for a variety of reasons, but a VPN's main purpose is to help protect you while you’re online.
 VPNs do this by masking your IP address and adding encryption to help prevent anyone from seeing where you’re located or what you’re doing online.

 Here are a few reasons you might want to use a VPN: